Afoxcute/product-base/Blockend/README.md

-# EcoCollect
+# Basearpsagrictrack

 ## Project Description

-EcoCollect is a decentralized application designed to incentivize individuals and organizations to collect and recycle plastic waste.
-By rewarding users with tokens for their recycling efforts, EcoCollect aims to promote environmental stewardship and innovation in waste management.
+Basearpsagrictrack is a decentralized application designed to incentivize individuals and organizations to collect and recycle plastic waste.
+By rewarding users with tokens for their recycling efforts, Basearpsagrictrack aims to promote environmental stewardship and innovation in waste management.
 The application consists of two main smart contracts: **Recylox** and **Recycle**, which facilitate the locking of rewards and the recycling process, respectively.

 ## Functionality